-Childr en ages 3 to 5 (not kindergarten-age eligible): Identify all children using any of the disability categories except that of Young Child with a Developmental Delay and Language Impairment, or Identify all children as eligible using only the category of Young Children with Developmental Delay, or Identify all children as eligible using any of the disability categories, other than Language Impairment, including that of Young Child with a Developmental Delay.
-Augus child with a disability who becomes Kindergarten age eligible (age five (5) before t 1), this agency has chosen the following check marked method to determine uing eligibility for special education: (only one should be checked): Continue a child as eligible using Young Child with a Developmental Delay or apply any of the other disability categories; or
+Children ages 3 to 5 (not kindergarten-age eligible): Identify all children using any of the disability categories except that of Young Child with a Developmental Delay and Language Impairment, or Identify all children as eligible using only the category of Young Children with Developmental Delay, or Identify all children as eligible using any of the disability categories, other than Language Impairment, including that of Young Child with a Developmental Delay For a child with a disability who becomes Kindergarten age eligible (age five (5) before August 1), this agency has chosen the following check marked method to determine continuing eligibility for special education: (only one should be checked): Continue a child as eligible using Young Child with a Developmental Delay or apply any of the other disability categories; or Apply any disability category other than Young Child with a Developmental Delay.
+Students who are kindergarten age eligible (age five (5) before August 1) who have not been identified as eligible for special education in prior years must meet criteria of any disability category other than Young Child with a Developmental Delay.

-Apply any dis sability catego ry other thar Young Child with a Developm ental Delay. -
+any disability category other than Young Child with a Developmental Delay.